qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 ::::

-:::{tip}
+:::{admonition} What if I want the *original* channel names?
-The original names are not lost.
+When setting channel names, the original names are not lost.

-You can retrieve them later by going to the *Image* tab, and double-clicking the row that states *Metadata changed: Yes*.
+You can retrieve them later by going to the {guilabel}`Image` tab, and double-clicking the row that states {guilabel}`Metadata changed: Yes`.

 This allows you to reset all the image metadata to whatever was read originally from the file, including the channel names.
 :::